View Document Text

 to Clients in the event they occur.

-All of Adviser’s business is providing investment supervisory services, also known as
+All of Adviser’s business is the provision of investment supervisory services, also known

-asset management services.
-Investment supervisory service means the giving of
+as asset management services.
+Investment supervisory service means the provision of

-continuous advice as to the investment of funds on the basis of the individual needs of
+continuous advice on the investment of funds based on the individual needs of each

-each Client.
-Individual needs include, for example, the nature of other Client assets and
+Client.
+Individual needs include, for example, the nature of other Client assets and the

 Robinson Value Management